KlimLe/ML4B-Stock-Prediction/README.md

 #### 4.4 CPU
 Our advanced model is particularly demanding, which is why we moved our development to Google Colab.

-#### 4.5 Repositories
+#### 4.5 Repositories and Streamlit
-The transfer of code from Google Colab to GitHub caused errors, and debugging is still incomplete.
+The transfer of code from Google Colab to GitHub caused errors, and debugging was successful to the point where we were able to run the Streamlit app.
+However, the running app terminates due to a lack of RAM in its environment.

+We tried the following measures:
+- We added an instruction to prevent the model from being downloaded more than once, as this issue occurred previously.
+- Given that BERT embeddings are memory-intensive, we implemented caching to avoid unnecessary multiple generations of these embeddings.

+Unfortunately, these measures did not resolve the issue, likely because the RoBERTa model requires significant memory.
+As an alternative, we made our app available on Hugging Face, with the trade-off being that the visual presentation cannot match the appearance on Streamlit.

 #### 4.6 Ethics
 - Ethical assesment should explore whether the use of prediction models could potentially destabilize financial markets.
 Widespread use among market participants could lead to self-fulfilling prophecies and increased market volatility.